How Do You Know If Child Has Speech Disorder?

 - Start talking to your child since birth.
 A child who is 2-3 months old can understand the tone of your voice.
-By the time the child turns 6 months old they he/she has started to babble in imitation of real speech and can also give the suitable expression to go with the babbling.
-By the end of year one a child will start to say a couple of words, recognize names of the family members, imitating familiar sounds (for example if you ask, What does a cow say, pat will come the reply … mooo) and this understanding leads to following simple instructions.
+By the time the child turns 6 months old they he/she has started to babble in imitation of real speech and can also give a suitable expression to go with the babbling.
+By the end of year one, a child will start to say a couple of words, recognize names of the family members, imitating familiar sounds (for example if you ask, What does a cow say, pat will come to the reply… mooo) and this understanding leads to following simple instructions.

 - Singing with your child and music also plays a very crucial part in speech development (singing nursery rhymes and acting them out is a great way to vocabulary building).

 There are a lot of researches that show that a child knows a lot about communicating and language even before the child can is able to speak their first words hence if a child has had any contributing factors since birth (low birth weight/ physical deformity/ brain damage) then they should be tested early and periodically for speech and language problems both.
 The treatment that needs to be followed should be developmentally appropriate and individualized.

 Thanks it's really useful

 Here is the Tips to handle stuttering in your toddler.